-Manufacture of OLED and Other Emissive Display Panels
+Manufacture of High-Resolution OLED and Other Emissive Display Panels

 These sessions aim to cover broadly the advances in the manufacture of emissive displays.
-In particular, papers on enablers of lower manufacturing costs of OLED panels are strongly encouraged - equipment, process, and materials advances as related to TFT backplanes, pixel-array fabrication, high-resolution patterning, packaging solutions, etc. More generally, papers relating to the manufacture of other emissive technologies are encouraged, including emerging technologies such as quantum-dot LED based displays.
+In particular, papers on enablers of lower manufacturing costs of OLED panels are strongly encouraged - equipment, process, and materials advances as related to LTPS or Oxide TFT backplanes, pixel-array fabrication, high-resolution patterning with Fine Metal Mak (FMM), OLED Evaporation or Patterning Systems and Thin Film Encapsulation (TFE), packaging solutions, etc. More generally, papers relating to the manufacture of other emissive technologies are encouraged, including emerging technologies such as quantum-dot LED based displays.